slevomat/coding-standard/README.md

 Sniff provides the following settings:

 * `lineLengthLimit` (defaults to `0`)
-* `minExpressionsLength` (defaults to `null`): when the expressions after `?` are shorter than this length, the ternary operator does not has to be reformatted.
+* `minExpressionsLength` (defaults to `null`): when the expressions after `?` are shorter than this length, the ternary operator does not have to be reformatted.

 #### SlevomatCodingStandard.ControlStructures.RequireNullSafeObjectOperator 🔧